 - Kid-friendly, my kids love them!

-- Super easy to make with only a few simple ingredients
+- Super easy to make with only 5 main ingredients

 Plus, for all of you Keto peeps out there, this is also a Keto-friendly pancake recipe that you cannot live one more day without!